Costlocker Guide

 Adding Time Without Using the Timer

 We will proceed similarly here.
 However, instead of selecting the Design activity, in the same project, we select Account Management.
-In the description field, we write Client Meeting.

 Next, instead of using the timer, we click on the time entry field, enter 2h, and click the save button.